 But with R and Scala notebooks, it becomes difficult to manage DDL operations, such as ALTER, CREATE, DELETE, UPDATE, DROP statements, within a cluster where table access controls are either not supported or enabled.

 Databricks DDL operations control using Immuta

-Immuta offers Databricks users fine-grained access controls for R and Scala.
+Immuta offers Databricks access control for R and Scala.
 While our automated security and privacy controls supports Databricks environments where all rules are dynamically enforced on Spark jobs, the focus of this article is on table access controls to manage Databricks DDL operations control.

 Our customers have raised the need to protect against DDL operations that modify tables for different users, such as data scientists working in R or data engineers working in Scala across a standard Databricks cluster.
 To illustrate, I created a table “sumit.boxes” last week but later accidentally deleted “default.boxes” created by our CTO working on a demo in the same cluster without Immuta enabled.
 Ok is not actually ok. [expletive]

 While our customers are definitely smarter than me, it’s important for them to have a data platform experience in which rules are enforceable and auditable, especially in sensitive data environments.

 How to control create/drop/alter operations in Databricks using Immuta

 Immuta’s fine-grained access control for R and Scala notebooks can work on any cluster, building upon existing support for SQL and Python, but not requiring table access control to be enabled on a cluster.